-As of Nov 9, 2021, eleven Grand Commanderies have adopted the Call to Conclave.
+As of Nov 9, 2021, twelve Grand Commanderies have adopted the Call to Conclave.

 Section 4(b) of the Constitution of the Grand Encampment states that when nine or more Grand Commanderies call for a special Conclave, the Grand Master “shall call such Conclave.”

 Thus, in a little more than two months since the 68th Triennial Session, the Sir Knights of the Grand Encampment have shown overwhelming support for convening a special Conclave of the “supreme legislative, judicial and executive power” of the Grand Encampment; that is, the membership in Conclave assembled.

 The movement began when, in just two weeks after attaining the highest office in Templary, S.K.
 Michael B. Johnson, Grand Master, unilaterally removed the Deputy Grand Master, S.K.
 David Kussman, without cause.
 Attempts to justify the removal after the fact by citing some nebulous “malfeasance” and “disloyalty” have resulted in widespread defamation of S.K.
 David Kussman and raised grounds for additional concern.

 The Grand Encampment will now be convened in Special Conclave to consider the items adopted by each of the eleven Grand Commanderies to date.